 In 2010, Massachusetts passed a law to restrict access to some CORI information, in an effort to help people with criminal charges in their past from being discriminated against.
 In general, access to records of most misdemeanor criminal charges will be restricted after 5 years or a clean record, and 10 years in the case of felony charges.

-Employers in Massachusetts will no longer be able to ask about convictions on “initial” job applications.
+As of November 4, 2010, Employers in Massachusetts cannot ask about convictions on “initial” job applications.

 - All murder, manslaughter, and sex offense convictions.

 - Any felony convictions that occurred within the last 10 years or for which the applicant was incarcerated within the last 10 years; and

 - Any misdemeanor convictions that occurred within the last 5 years or for which the applicant was incarcerated within the last 5 years.

 - CWOFs are NOT convictions for purposes of this law.
 In other words, if a person’s case was continued without a finding for a specific period of time and after that time period has passed, the CWOF will not appear on the Standard CORI (but it will show up on a Level 2 check used by schools and many volunteer organizations involving kids).

 Note: If any criminal conviction qualifies to be included on the CORI report under the above rules, then all prior convictions will appear on the CORI report as well, regardless of when they occurred.